meghaMrathi/Vendor-Performance-Analysis/README.md

 This project performs a detailed **Vendor Performance Analysis** by consolidating multiple SQL data sources, analyzing performance metrics, and visualizing key business insights in Power BI.
 The objective is to help decision-makers identify underperforming vendors, optimize procurement strategies, and enhance vendor management.

 ## 📌  Objective

-To automate and streamline the process of analyzing vendor data by:
-- Extracting and merging data from multiple relational tables
-- Performing exploratory data analysis (EDA)
-- Classifying vendors based on defined business logic
-- Creating a visual Power BI dashboard for quick decision-making

-  ## 🛠️ Tools & Technologies

-- **Python 3.x** – Data wrangling & transformation
-- **Pandas** – Data manipulation
-- **SQLite3** – Querying relational data
-- **Power BI** – Interactive data visualization
-- **Matplotlib / Seaborn** – Optional EDA plotting (if used)
-- **Logging** – For debugging and traceability

-  ## 🧩 Project Workflow

-### 1. 🧠 Data Ingestion & Transformation (Script: `get_vendor_summary.py`)

-### 2. 📊 Exploratory Data Analysis (EDA)

-Performed initial EDA using Python:
-- Checked for null values, outliers, and duplicates
-- Grouped vendors by category and calculated metrics
-- Used summary statistics to understand data distribution
-- Optional visualizations: Bar charts, box plots, etc.

-### 3. 📈 Vendor Performance Analysis
-It answers following business questions:
-- Identifying Brands that needs Promotional or Pricing Adjustments which exhibit lower sales performance but higher profit margins.
-- Which vendors and brands demonstrate the highest sales performance?
-- Which vendors contribute the most to toal purchase dollars?
-- How much of total procurement is dependent on the top vendors?
-- Does purchasing in bulk reduce the unit price, and what is the optimal purchase volume for cost savings?
-- How much capital is locked in unsold inventory per vendor and which vendors contribute the most to it?

-  ### 4. 📉 Power BI Dashboard
+Designed and developed a complete data analytics solution to assess vendor performance by automating the extraction, processing, and visualization of multi-source transactional data.
+The project aims to support procurement teams in identifying underperforming vendors, optimizing pricing and promotional strategies, and improving inventory and supplier management.

+🛠️ Tools & Technologies
+Python 3.x – Data processing and automation

+Pandas – Data manipulation and feature engineering

+SQLite3 – SQL querying of structured relational data

+Power BI – Interactive and dynamic business intelligence dashboards

+Matplotlib / Seaborn – Optional visual exploration during EDA

+Logging – Error handling and process traceability

+📂 Project Workflow
+1. 🔄 Data Ingestion & Transformation
+Developed Python script (get_vendor_summary.py) to connect to multiple relational tables.

+Consolidated product, purchase, sales, and vendor master data into a unified analysis-ready dataset.

+Handled missing values, ensured schema consistency, and applied business-specific transformations.

+2. 📊 Exploratory Data Analysis (EDA)
+Conducted preliminary analysis to detect null values, duplicates, and outliers.

+Grouped vendors and brands by performance KPIs such as sales volume, profit margins, and inventory movement.

+Generated summary statistics and category-level trends to support modeling and business decisions.

+3. 📈 Vendor Performance Evaluation
+Key business questions addressed:

+Which vendors and brands exhibit strong sales performance and profitability?

+Which suppliers contribute the highest to total procurement value?

+How dependent is the business on top-tier vendors?

+Are there vendors locking up capital in slow-moving or unsold inventory?

+Can bulk purchasing reduce unit costs and what is the optimal purchase volume for savings?

+Which vendors require price or promotional adjustments to optimize performance?

+📊 Power BI Dashboard Highlights
+KPI cards displaying total procurement, vendor count, and unsold inventory.

+Bar and line charts visualizing vendor contribution, unit pricing trends, and profit margins.

+Slicers to filter insights by brand, category, or vendor segment.

+Drill-down reports to identify high-performing and low-performing vendors at a glance.

+✅ Impact & Takeaways
+Delivered a reusable, scalable, and automation-ready analytics pipeline.

+Enabled data-driven decision-making in procurement and vendor selection.

+Enhanced visibility into operational bottlenecks such as cost inefficiencies and inventory lock-up.

+Demonstrated proficiency across the full data workflow: SQL querying → Python transformation → BI reporting.

 ![image](https://github.com/user-attachments/assets/07a32b68-783a-4a5a-abd8-19811b13974a)